 The day I got my license, it felt like I had been set free

-My mom still has the picture of me standing in front of my first car, a 1980 Chevette Scooter — a two-door gold-colored hatchback.
-I wore flare jeans and a shirt from dELiA*s — my grin ear to ear — with my driver’s license displayed in my hands.
+My mom still has the picture of me standing before my first car, a 1980 Chevette Scooter — a two-door gold-colored hatchback.
+I wore flare jeans and a shirt from dELiA*s — my grin ear to ear — with my driver’s license in my hands.
 Everything screamed, “It’s Y2K, baby!”

 If I were a fan of Braveheart, I would have painted my face, raised my fist, and yelled, “Freedom!”
 With my license in hand, nothing could stand between me and the open road.
-Other than that, my car vibrated and rattled violently when I went over 65 mph.
+Other than, my car vibrated and rattled violently when I went over 65 mph.

 I didn’t just gain the freedom that day, though.
-There were new responsibilities, too: paying for my car insurance and gas and being a driver on the road with other people.
+There were also new responsibilities: paying for my car insurance and gas and being a driver on the road with others.

 But that day?
 All I saw was freedom and independence.

 Parenting is so much responsibility, but such joy also